Jury deliberating in ex-police officer's Capitol riot trial - NewsBreak

 Jury deliberating in ex-police officer's Capitol riot trial

-WASHINGTON — (AP) — A defense attorney conceded Friday that a former Virginia police officer broke the law when he entered the U.S. Capitol during last year's riot, encouraging a federal jury to convict him of misdemeanor offenses.
+A defense attorney conceded on Friday that a former Virginia police officer broke laws when he entered the U.S. Capitol during last year's riot, encouraging a federal jury to convict him of misdemeanor offenses.

 But the lawyer urged jurors to acquit former Rocky Mount police officer Thomas Robertson of felony charges that he armed himself with a weapon and stormed the Capitol with another off-duty officer to obstruct Congress from certifying President Joe Biden’s 2020 electoral victory.

-The jury for Robertson's trial deliberated for more than four hours without reaching a verdict after hearing closing arguments from Justice Department prosecutors and defense attorney Mark Rollins.
-Jurors are scheduled to return Monday to resume their deliberations.

-Robertson's jury trial is the second among hundreds of Capitol riot cases.
+Jurors began deliberating after hearing closing arguments from Justice Department prosecutors and defense attorney Mark Rollins at Robertson's jury trial, the second among hundreds of Capitol riot cases.
 The first ended last month with jurors convicting a Texas man, Guy Reffitt, of all five counts in his indictment.

 Rollins said Robertson is “absolutely guilty” of illegally entering restricted areas of the Capitol and of engaging in disorderly conduct on Jan.
 6, 2021.
 But the defense attorney argued that the evidence doesn't support more serious charges that Robertson intended to stop Congress from certifying the Electoral College vote or that he was armed with a dangerous weapon, a large wooden stick.